Speaker: George F. Will

-In 1981, Will became a founding panel member on ABC television’s “This Week” and spent over three decades providing regular commentary.
-Then followed three years with Fox News where he appeared regularly on “Special Report” and “Fox News Sunday.”
+In 1981, Will became a founding panel member on ABC television’s This Week and spent over three decades providing regular commentary.
+Then followed three years with Fox News where he appeared regularly on Special Report and Fox News Sunday.
 He is now a regular contributor to MSNBC and NBC News.

-George F. Will was born in Champaign, Illinois, educated at Trinity College in Hartford, Connecticut, Oxford University and Princeton University, where he earned his Ph.D. and currently serves as a trustee.
+George F. Will was born in Champaign, Illinois, educated at Trinity College in Hartford, Connecticut, Oxford University and Princeton University, where he earned his Ph.D. and has served as a trustee.
 He has taught political philosophy at Michigan State University, the University of Toronto and Harvard University.
 He served as a staff member in the United States Senate from 1970 to 1972.
 From 1973 through 1976, he was the Washington editor of National Review magazine.
 Today, he lives and works in the Washington, D.C., area.

-Christopher L. Eisgruber is president of Princeton University.
+Respondent: Christopher L. Eisgruber